 The US Supreme Court is located at 1 First Street, NE, which is directly opposite the Capitol Building.
 It is a short walk from the Capitol South Metro stop on the orange and blue lines.

 On days when the Court is hearing oral arguments, there typically are two cases with a strict one-hour time slot for each, at 10:00 and 11:00.
 On rare occasions, there will be a third argument, which starts after the lunch break.
 Equally rarely, a scheduling issue may result in only one case being heard that day.

 Seating is quite limited.
 Interesting cases can attract a crowd very early in the morning, and you should try to get there by 6:00 even for relatively low-interest cases.
 For abortion and other highly controversial cases, people will camp out the night before; you might try getting on the first Metro train that morning,but no guarantees.
 My general view is that if you’re going to set an alarm and drag yourself out of bed early anyway, you might as well make it as early as possible, so it won’t all be in vain.
 Lines at 3am seem to have become common, at least when the weather is not too bad.
 For the most high-profile cases, some people pay “line standers,” much to the consternation of everyone else.
 I’m hopeful the Court will do something about that, but for now, you have to expect lines to form the day before in some cases.
-(The Court recently did something about it for the lawyer line, but nothing yet for the public line.)
+(The Court did something about it for the lawyer line several years ago, but nothing yet for the public line.)

 Feel free to bring reading materials for the wait, but know that most anything you bring cannot come into the courtroom.
 There is a free check room, or bring quarters for a locker.
 (Lockers are faster and easier to get to.)